List of Honda engines: 6-cylinder

 The Honda CBX motorcycle (1978–1982) contains a 1047cc inline-6-cylinder engine.
 The engine used a DOHC 24-valve cam-over-bucket valvetrain to support high RPMs.

+V8-cylinder

+The Honda Marine BF350 is Honda's first commercially available V8.
+The water-cooled outboard motor is designed for 25-feet+ boats.
+It has a displacement of 4952 cc (302 ci) and produces 350 HP at 5500 RPM.

 Power equipment

 General-purpose engines

 Current Honda general-purpose engines are air-cooled 4-stroke gasoline engines but 2-stroke, Diesel, water-cooled engines were also manufactured in the past.

 The current engine range provide from 1 to 22 hp (0.7 to 16.5 kW).

 More than 5 million general-purpose engines were manufactured by Honda in 2009.

 Approximately 70% of the general-purpose engines manufactured by Honda are supplied as OEM engines to other manufacturers of power products.